alessandromontanari/llm_as_agents/README.md

   - Fine-tune a model on a specific domain with the reading-comprehension tasks;
 - Extracting software mentions and URLs from the paper bodies;
   - Fine-tune a model with keywords and software citations to make it understand the connection between the domains and the developed software;

-The two approaches may not exclude each other;
+The two approaches may not exclude each other